jhuckaby/webp-wasm/README.md

 }
 ```

-And here is an example of encoding the pixel data back to WEBP:
+And here is an example of encoding the pixel data back to WebP:

 ```js
 let buffer = await webp.encode(imgData, { quality: 75 });